Our Music

 The Landler

 The Landler or Ländler is a 3/4 time dance originating in the final decades of the 18th century.
 It can be quick or as slow as a sweet lullaby, which gives it incredible versatility.
-Together with the Boarischer, it is one of the most widespread dances for authentic Alpine music.
+Together with the Boarischer, it is one of the most widespread dances for authentic Alpine music, both Austro/Bavarian and Swiss.

 The Landler is also the type of dance often used by Schuhplattlers, who take advantage of its slightly slower tempo to showcase the intricacies of their arm- and footwork.
 Similarly, quicker Landlers are often used by musicians to showcase technical prowess.